 Scientific glass pipes are primarily focused on function rather than style.
 As a result, they typically do not have a lot of color or decorations, and the designs are simple and minimal, more in line with something you'd expect to see in a research lab than a stoner's dorm room.
 One big advantage of focusing on function is that many scientific glass pipes include high-performance percolators that require a high degree of precision to make well.

 On the other hand, artisan glass — often called “heady glass” — is focused much more on design and style elements.
-Artisan pieces are often one of a kind, made by established artists with recognizable aesthetic styles and cult following of high-end glass collectors.
+Artisan pieces are often one of a kind, made by established artists with recognizable aesthetic styles and a cult following of high-end glass collectors.
 As such, these pieces can be very fun to smoke out of and many enjoy the sense that their pipe is more aligned with a piece of art than a smoking apparatus.

 The process of adding colors, crafting pipes into funky shapes, and executing complex designs often requires artists to use a slightly “softer” glass than a scientific glass piece.
 Additionally, the exclusive nature of artisan pieces often means that they carry heftier price tags than scientific glass pieces.